debloper/board-reviews/sbc/24Q4-vicharak-axon/README.md

 ## Challenges

 ### The GPU driver fiasco

+> [!TIP]
+> Use the new Kernel 6.1 based Ubuntu 24.04 [beta image](https://downloads.vicharak.in/vicharak-axon/beta-images/V1.0_vicharak_axon_6.1-ubuntu-24.04-emmc-beta.tar.gz).
+It's quite stable and performant; and the GPU driver is working quite well.

 The difference between the SD card image and eMMC images create a weird situation
 - SD Card image uses llvmpipe
   - which allows most applications to work (e.g. VLC, OBS & media players), but without hardware accelerations